<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 3. Sign the Right Buyer's Agreement

 When working with a buyer’s agent, you’ll be asked to sign a buyer’s agreement.
-But not all buyers' agreements are created equal.
+However, not all buyers' agreements are created equal.
 In fact, there are three main types of agreements and it’s a good idea to become familiar with them before signing anything.

-• Short-term: A short-term buyer’s agreement typically lasts for a couple months, describes each party’s responsibilities, states that no compensation is owed to the agent, the buyer can work with additional agents, and that either party can break the contract at any time.
+• Short-term: A short-term buyer’s agreement typically lasts for a couple of months, describes each party’s responsibilities, states that no compensation is owed to the agent, the buyer can work with additional agents, and that either party can break the contract at any time.

 • Non-exclusive: Like the other buyer’s agreements, a non-exclusive agreement outlines the agent’s and the buyer’s responsibilities.
-However, the buyer is free to work with other agents and is only required to pay commission to the contracted buyer agent if they found the home that the buyer purchased.
+However, the buyer is free to work with other agents and is only required to pay a commission to the contracted buyer agent if they found the home that the buyer purchased.

 4. Make the Best Offer